mattiamoretta/mba-project/README.md

 ## Deploying to GitHub Pages

 The project is already configured for GitHub Pages.
-Update the `base` property inside `vite.config.ts` if you publish it to a repository that uses a different name, then run:
+The build now emits relative asset paths, so it will work whether you publish to `username.github.io` or to a project site such as `username.github.io/repo-name`.
+Deploy by running:

 ```bash
 npm run build